oracle-livelabs/spatial-graph/adb-graph/getting-started-with-graph-studio/create-user/create-user.md

 	![The newly created user will be listed](./images/db-actions-user-created.png "The newly created user will be listed ")

+## Task 3: Create User using SQL Commands (OPTIONAL)

-	**Note:** *The UI steps above can be instead done by executing the following sql commands listed below when logged in as ADMIN.
-So Step 5 below is not necessary.
-It shows an alternate way of creating and enabling GRAPHUSER.*
+The UI steps in task 2 can be instead done by executing the following sql commands listed below when logged in as ADMIN.
+This task is optional.
+It shows an alternate way of creating and enabling GRAPHUSER.

-5. Allocate a desired table space quota to the newly created user.
+1. Allocate a desired table space quota to the newly created user.
 Open the SQL page and issue the alter command.

    For example,
    `ALTER USER GRAPHUSER QUOTA UNLIMITED ON DATA;`